guillaumegaluz/thx1138/README.md

 - Add tests for DOM interactions (I've tested only collection and models on the front-end)
 - Display location metadata when clicking on a map marker (name, fun facts, etc)
 - Improve responsive design.
+- When switching movies, recenter and pan the map